decentralized-identity/trustdidweb-v03/spec/specification.md

    incrementing the version number integer and using the process described in the [Entry Hash Generation and Verification](#entry-hash-generation-and-verification) section of this specification.
-5. Replace the value of the `versionId` item in the preliminary [[ref: DID Log Entry]] with the value produced in the previous step.
+5. Replace the value of the `versionId` property in the preliminary [[ref: DID Log Entry]] with the value produced in the previous step.
 6. Generate a [[ref: Data Integrity]] proof on the [[ref: DID log entry]] using an authorized key, as defined in the [Authorized Keys](#authorized-keys)